RobertTalbert/sevensteps/SevenSteps.md

 We now have a list of learning objectives that's ordered by cognitive complexity, and a sense of what is going to happen in class.
 Now we move _backwards_ and look again at the objectives.
 The list of learning objectives shows all the tasks that students should be able to do in order to provide evidence os mastery -- _eventually_.
 The _timing_ of student work on these matters, however.
 We don't need or expect students to show they've mastered _every_ learning objective _prior_ to coming to class; that's unrealistic, and if it were the case then there wouldn't be much of a need for a class.

 So in this step we are going to do students a favor and specify __what they need to be able to do before arriving at class__, and __what they will focus on doing during and after class__.
 We do this by simply splitting the list of learning objectives in two -- drawing a line that separates the pre-class objectives from the in-class objectives.
-We'll call those objectives __Basic__ and __Advanced__ respectively.

 Where this line is to be drawn is a function of your professional judgment.
 Look at your ordered list of learning objectives and ask two questions: